Steroid Injections

 Although not everyone obtains pain relief with ESIs, often the injections can provide you with improvement in pain and function that last several months or longer.
 If you get significant benefit, the injections can be safely repeated periodically to maintain the improvements.
 Injections are also commonly coupled with other treatments (medications, physical therapy, etc) in an attempt to either maximize the benefit or prolong the effects.
 You should consult with your doctor to develop a comprehensive care plan.

-Pain caused by the hip joint
+Are you experiencing pain caused by the hip joint?

 The hip joint is a large joint where the leg joins the pelvis.
 If this joint experiences arthritis, injury or mechanical stress, one may experience hip, buttock, leg or low back pain.
 A hip joint injection may be considered for patients with these symptoms.
 The injection can help relieve the pain, as well as help diagnose the direct cause of pain.
 Hip joint injections involve injecting medicine directly into the joint.
 These injections can help diagnose the source of pain, as well as alleviate the discomfort:

-• Diagnostic function:
+Diagnostic function:

 By placing numbing medicine into the joint, the amount of immediate pain relief experienced will help confirm or deny the joint as a source of pain.
 If complete pain relief is achieved while the hip joint is numb it means this joint is likely to be the source of pain.

-• Pain relief function:
+Pain relief function:

 Along with the numbing medication, steroid “cortisone” is also injected into these joints to reduce inflammation, which can often provide long-term pain relief.